 Special session classes are offered on a selective basis off campus, via different delivery modes or by schedules different from the regular session term.
-Matriculation is required for special sessions courses.
+Matriculation is required for some but not all special sessions' courses.
 Credit earned in 100-level, 200-level, or 300-level special session courses at SJSU is entered on the matriculated graduate student's record as graduate credit, provided the student holds an acceptable baccalaureate degree from an accredited institution at the time of enrollment in the courses.
-Courses taken through special session receive residence credit.
-Simultaneous enrollment in special and regular sessions requires a special exemption from the Associate Vice President of Graduate Studies & Research and is highly discouraged.
+A matriculated graduate student may seek the approval of the program's graduate advisor to use the units toward a graduate degree (100-level or 200-level only), credential (300-level), or certificate.
+Courses taken through special session may receive residence credit.
+Simultaneous enrollment in special and regular sessions requires a special exemption from the Associate Vice President of Graduate Studies & Research and is generally highly discouraged.
+Non-matriculated students who enroll only for special session or Open University courses are reminded that they must apply for admission to the university and graduate program and complete other details of matriculation if they wish to obtain a degree or credential from SJSU.

 Open University, often known elsewhere as extension, is set up primarily as a device for members of the surrounding community to take college courses.
 It is also attended by non-matriculated postbaccalaureate students who hope to gain future admission to one of the SJSU graduate programs or who wish to take classes to prepare for a professional degree program, such as medicine.
 It can also be part of the program-of-study mechanism by which scholastically disqualified SJSU graduate students can gain reinstatement to the graduate school (see section on Reinstatement following University Disqualification).
-Non-matriculated students who enroll only for Open University courses are reminded that they must apply for admission to the university and graduate program and complete other details of matriculation if they wish to obtain a degree or credential from SJSU.
 Enrollment in Open University courses is governed by specific policies, as follows:

-- Fees differ from those in regular and special sessions. - Open University enrollment in a given class is permitted only with instructor's approval and only after reasonable efforts are made to provide full enrollment opportunities to regularly matriculated students.

-- Matriculated students may not take Open University courses.
-This restriction also applies, without special permission of the Associate Dean of Graduate Studies & Research, to formerly matriculated students who have gone out of matriculation by stopping out or being disqualified. - Open University course enrollment in 200-level courses is ordinarily open to holders of baccalaureate degrees who meet course prerequisite requirements, although exceptions can be made with instructor's consent.
-Neither disqualified students nor those denied admission into a graduate program for reasons other than limitations imposed by enrollment caps are permitted to enroll in 200-level courses. - Open University courses do not qualify for residence credit toward a master's degree, as specified by Title 5. - Upper-division (100-level) and graduate (200-level) Open University units up to 30% of the degree program total and taken prior to matriculation may be applied to a master's degree program with the consent of the program's graduate advisor.
-Note that these units are considered to be transfer units into the master's program, and the allowable total of all transfer units is 30%, with the exception of transfers from credential programs into master's programs(12 units).
+- Fees differ from those in regular and special sessions. - Open University enrollment in a given class is permitted only with instructor's approval and only after reasonable efforts are made to provide full enrollment opportunities to regularly matriculated students. - Matriculated students may not take Open University courses. - Open University course enrollment in 200-level courses is ordinarily open to holders of baccalaureate degrees who meet course prerequisite requirements, although exceptions can be made with instructor's consent.
+Neither disqualified students nor those denied admission into a graduate program for reasons other than limitations imposed by enrollment caps are permitted to enroll in 200-level courses. - Open University courses do not qualify for residence credit toward a master's degree, as specified by Title 5. - Upper-division (100-level) and graduate (200-level) Open University units up to 20% of the degree program total and taken prior to matriculation may be applied to a master's degree program with the consent of the program's graduate advisor.
+Note that these units are considered to be transfer units into the master's program, and the allowable total of all transfer units is 20%, with the exception of transfers from credential programs into master's programs (12 units).
+Under special circumstances, the graduate advisor can petition the Associate Dean or AVP of Graduate Studies & Research on behalf of the student for an additional 10% transfer credit.
 Upper-division courses taken as part of a program of study for reinstatement after disqualification may be applied to the graduate program if they were already present on the student's candidacy form or were otherwise approved by the graduate advisor.